 - May fit the lifestyle of an avid traveler as they are lightweight and portable.

 - The package includes a free jump-rope.

 - Flat-top handles may make wide or narrow push-ups more difficult to perform.

 - May rotate too easily, making stabilizing more difficult.

-The Elite Sportz Push-Up Bars are built with plastic flat-top handles with a smooth grip with rotating bases.
+These push-up bars are built with plastic flat-top handles with a smooth grip with rotating bases.
 They are lightweight at only one pound each with additional gripping on their bottoms for better traction.
 A jump-rope is included.

 - Utilizes five textured rubber grip pads under the base to prevent slips.

 - Includes a trio of weighted ring grips to assist beginners.

 - On the more affordable end of the market.